Audley Travel: Awards

+Philanthropy

 In January 2020, Audley was granted Travelife Partner status in recognition of its efforts to improve sustainability and corporate social responsibility.
 Travelife is the leading international sustainability certification in the travel sector.

 In 2021, Audley introduced an Environmental, Social and Corporate Governance (ESG) framework that identifies five areas they will focus on each year.
 These goals are often aligned to the UN Sustainable Development Goals.

 The company created the Audley Travel for Good Fund to support several social and environmental charities around the world that align with its responsible travel approach.
 As of 2022, the company supports seven UN Sustainable Development Goals focused on supporting the communities and ecosystems clients and staff travel to.